focrensh/f5-beacon-lab/docs/lab_setup.rst

 #.
 Run the ``beacon_config.yaml`` playbook to configure your Beacon account and update the infrastructure with a token to send Telemetry metrics to Beacon.
 Below is a summary of what will be created:

-   * Create Ingest Token in F5 Beacon
+   * F5 Beacon Data Ingest Token
-   * Add the Ingest Token to Telemetry Streaming on BIG-IP
+   * Add the Ingest Token to **Telemetry Streaming** on BIG-IP
-   * Update EAST/WEST telegraf data collectors with the Ingest Token to send data to your account
+   * Update the EAST/WEST telegraf data collectors with the Ingest Token to send metrics to F5 Beacon
    * Model the **Bacon** application in F5 Beacon
    * Create Insights
-   * Create Beacon Monitors
+   * Create Beacon Synthetic Monitors
-   * Create Metric Health Conditions
+   * Create Metric Health Conditions on components

    Run the following Command: